How to Open a Cannabis Dispensary in Michigan

 Overview of Cannabis in Michigan

-Over the years, various states in the US saw a dramatic shift in common perceptions and laws surrounding cannabis growth and consumption.
+Over the years, various states in the U.S. saw a dramatic shift in common perceptions and laws surrounding cannabis growth and consumption.
 The state allows for medical and adult-use cannabis sales today and has a growing cannabis market.

 History of Cannabis Legalization in Michigan